indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Logging

 **msg=prune-task** This indicates indicates that Shovel has pruned the task updates table (`shovel.task_updates`).
 Each time that a task (backfill or main) indexes a batch of blocks, the latest block number is saved in the table.
 This is used for unwinding blocks during a reorg.
 On the last couple hundred of blocks are required and so Shovel will delete all but the last couple hundred records.

-**p=16009** This is the local process id on the system.
-This can be useful when debugging process management (ie systemd) or deploys and restarts.

 **v=d80f** This is the git commit that was used to build the binary.
 You can see this commit in the https://github.com/indexsupply/code repo by the following command